Go Back Email LinkDownload PDF

 Instructions

-• Prepare the Sponge: Combine the milk and yeast in the bowl of a stand mixer and let stand for 5 minutes.
-Add the flour and sugar, then mix with the paddle attachment until smooth.
+• Combine the milk and yeast in the bowl of a stand mixer and let stand for 5 minutes.
+Add 3/4 cup of flour and the sugar, then mix with the paddle attachment until smooth.
 Remove the beater, cover the bowl with plastic wrap, and let stand for 30 minutes.
 You should see bubbles over the surface of the sponge.

 brioche dough sponge starter

-• Make the Dough: With the dough hook attachment, mix the flour, salt, and beaten eggs into the sponge.
+• With the dough hook attachment, mix the 3 cups of flour, salt, and beaten eggs into the sponge.
 The dough should be somewhat sticky, but if it is too wet, add more flour, a few teaspoons at a time.
-Once the dough is cohesive, scrape down the bowl and knead for 4 minutes.
+Once the dough is cohesive and just slightly tacky rather than sticky, scrape down the bowl and knead with the dough hook for 4 minutes.
 Add the butter, 1 tablespoon at a time.
 Continue kneading with the dough hook and scraping the bowl occasionally, for 5 minutes longer.
 The dough should be smooth and glossy.

 brioche dough

-• Proof the Dough: Butter a large bowl and scrape the dough into it.
+• Butter a large bowl and scrape the dough into it.
 Cover with plastic wrap and let rise for 90 minutes.
 Punch the dough down and fold it over itself a few times.
 Cover with plastic wrap and let it rise for 45 minutes longer.

 brioche dough with bowl scraper

-• Prepare the Pan and Shape the Buns: Line a large baking sheet with parchment paper.
+• Line a large baking sheet with parchment paper and sprinkle with cornmeal.
 Transfer the dough to a lightly floured surface and shape it into 10 to 12 3-ounce balls.
 Arrange the balls on the prepared baking sheet and use your floured hand to gently flatten them into disks.
-Let them rest for 20 minutes.
+Let them rest for 25 to 35 minutes, or until puffy.

 brioche buns dough on baking sheeet

-• Bake: Heat the oven to 400°F. Sprinkle the tops of the buns with cornmeal, then flip them over so the cornmeal is on the bottom.
-Combine the egg and water to make the egg wash, and gently brush it over the buns.
+• Heat the oven to 400°F. Combine the egg and water to make the egg wash, and gently brush it over the buns.
 Sprinkle with sesame seeds if you like.
-Bake the buns for 7 minutes, then reduce the temperature to 350°F and bake for 1 to 13 minutes longer or until golden brown.
+Bake the buns for 7 minutes, then reduce the temperature to 350°F and bake for 12 to 14 minutes longer or until golden brown.

 baked brioche buns or rolls

-• Cool: Remove the buns to a rack to cool.
-Enjoy them alongside a meal or split them for burgers or sandwiches.
+• Remove the buns to a rack to cool.

 sandwich made with homemade brioche bun